davidtreth/marsglaciers/README.txt

 mmc1_HRSC+HiRISE_coverage_forsummarystats_cleaned.csv
 =====================================================
-The data file based on the Souness et al. 2012 table as supplementary data from the paper with details of HRSC and HiRISE coverage added by hand
+The data file based on the Souness et al. 2012 table as supplementary data from the paper with details of HRSC and HiRISE coverage added by hand.
+This has a small number of changes made in Sept 2016 after I discovered I had incorrectly assigned a few HRSC tiles

 mmc1_HRSC+HiRISE_coverage_duplicates_possible_typos.xls
 ======================================================
-A spreadsheet with some updated notes on the data including the small number of duplicates and apparent errors in the Souness catalogue
+A spreadsheet with some updated notes on the data including the small number of duplicates and apparent errors in the Souness catalogue.
+This has a small number of changes made in Sept 2016 after I discovered I had incorrectly assigned a few HRSC tiles

 SounessCatalog_converttoMarsEqCyl_lat0_40.py
 ===========================================